 As a chemical alternative, we find Wright’s Copper Polish does the best job with the fewest caustic compounds and no abrasives.
 For a slightly less brilliant but more durable polish with low VOCs and caustic ingredients, we also think well of Flitz Metal Polish.
 For the toughest jobs, we like Red Bear, which is based on the same jeweler’s rouge we use for mechanical polishing.
 Note, Red Bear does contain caustics, so use caution and wear gloves!
 Also, commercial copper polishes should not be used on tin.

-Even with disciplined polishing, copper will harden with repeat exposure to heat and slow cooling, forming the characteristic patina of which die-hard copper fans are so fond.
-While a desirable property (it improves the metal’s already exceptional thermal efficiency), it can only be fully removed by high-friction mechanical compound polishing.
+Even with disciplined polishing, copper will condition and harden with repeat exposure to heat and slow cooling, forming the characteristic patina of which die-hard copper fans are so fond.
+While a desirable property (it improves the metal’s already exceptional thermal efficiency), it can only be effectively “removed” by high-friction mechanical compound polishing, which is, in fact, re-etching the copper surface to refract light at a higher number of frequencies.
 Otherwise home polishing will always leave a bit of patina (which we love).

 Your skin oils will go far toward keeping the iron handles rust-free, but we advise very occasional wipes with a clean seed oil, such as flax or grapeseed.
-Fruit and nut oils, such as olive, coconut, walnut, etc., which have a lot of aromatics, polymerize too slowly and go rancid.
+Fruit and nut oils, such as olive, coconut, walnut, etc., which have a lot of aromatics, polymerize too slowly and eventually oxidize (go rancid).

 To season, simply address the pot shortly after use while the handle is warm, not hot.
-4-5 drops of oil on a paper towel, rubbed on all the iron you can see, including right down in the joint, will hold you in good stead for weeks to months.
+4-5 drops of oil on a paper towel, rubbed on all the iron you can see, including right down to where it joins the copper, will hold you in good stead for weeks to months.
 Re-season as needed.

 Although one is less likely to have it in the pantry, an especially durable solution for treating your handles is carnauba wax – a natural, hard palm oil wax that polymerizes well at room temperature.
 To apply, prepare the handle by rubbing down with fine emory paper or 0000 steel wool (to remove other oils and traces of oxidation), warm the pan in a 250℉ oven for 10 minutes, remove from the oven and lightly apply carnauba wax (in block form), melting the wax into the handle.
 Liquified, carnauba penetrates the iron’s pores and as the handle cools, the wax polymerizes and forms a vapor barrier.
 Take care to apply sparingly, as too thick a layer will slicken the grip!